ValerasNarbutas/ValerasNarbutas.github.io/_posts/2023-03-18-Tip-of-the-day-handlebar-helper-copyToClipboard.md

 comments: true
 ---

-## Tip of the day: git fetch --prune
+## Tip of the day: Copy to clipboard button for Content query web part (SPFX)

 Are you looking for a way to add a copy to clipboard button to your SharePoint [https://github.com/pnp/sp-dev-fx-webparts/tree/main/samples/react-content-query-online](Content Query web part)?
 Look no further than the *copyToClipBoard Handlebars helper*!